About Coconino County

 A Mock Search

-During this mock search, I act as team leader of Ground Team 2, since I do seem have more Search & Rescue skills than my partner.
+During this mock search, I'm leader of Ground Team 2 since I do seem have more search and rescue skills than my partner.
 I drive while also handling most of the radio communication and navigation.
 I have a chance to make certain decisions that I'd otherwise defer to a more experienced companion.
-We have a lot of area to cover for a relatively small number of people, and I do my best to scan the open countryside, sometimes using my binoculars, as well as look for clues in my immediate surroundings.
-There's a lot of desert grassland, valleys and mesas to search, but that wide open area is deceiving; there are innumerable nooks and crannies that can hide a person from view.
+We have a lot of area to cover for a relatively small number of people, and I do my best to scan the open countryside, sometimes using my binoculars, and look for clues in my immediate surroundings.
+There's a lot of desert grassland, valleys, and mesas to search, but that wide open area is deceiving; there are innumerable nooks and crannies that can hide a person from view.

 Several hours go by.
 One subject is found, sitting behind a rock on an open ridge, where you'd think a person would be in plain view.
-Dennis responded to a searcher calling out, reminding us how important it is to make some noise--to call the subjects' names, to blow our whistles, to run the sirens.
+Dennis responded to a searcher calling out, reminding us how important it is to make some noise—to call the subjects' names, blow our whistles, and run the sirens.
 According to Dennis, the first subject was going to be a "gimme;" as long we were making noise, he or she would definitely respond.
-Now there are two left, and we don't know if they too will respond to calls, so we have to keep trying.
+Now there are two left, and we don't know if they also will respond to calls, so we have to keep trying.

-Turns out, I did look in their direction while walking along a dirt road on the far end of that same sector, but even with my binoculars, they were too far away for me to have seen, especially being somewhat hidden by the rocks.
-I'd actually wanted to search over on that side, with my partner and I walking just below the ridgeline where we would have found them, but our assignment had been changed by incident command before we'd had a chance.
-Had we had more people participating in the search, we most likely would have been able to cover that area.
+Turns out, I did look in their direction while walking along a road on the far end of that same sector, but even with my binoculars, they were too far away for me to have seen, especially being somewhat hidden by the rocks.
+I'd actually wanted to search over on that side, with my partner and I walking just below the ridge where we would have found them, but our assignment was changed by incident command before we'd had a chance.
+Had there been more people participating in the search, we likely would have been able to cover that area.

 All in all, it was a beneficial exercise, giving me some added confidence in my abilities, not to mention showing me where I can use more practice.
 This mock search also gave other SAR members experience with planning a search.